winter-cardinal/winter-cardinal-ui/README.md

 </script>
 ```

-All the classes are in the `wcardinal.ui`.
+All the classes are in `wcardinal.ui`.
-Please note that the `loadAll` and the `loadThemeWhiteALl` is not required in this case.
+Please note that `loadAll` and `loadThemeWhiteALl` is not required in this case.
-Prebuild files `wcardinal-ui.min.js` and `wcardinal-ui-theme-white.min.js` call the `loadAll` and the `loadThemeWhiteAll` for you.
+Prebuild files `wcardinal-ui.min.js` and `wcardinal-ui-theme-white.min.js` call `loadAll` and `loadThemeWhiteAll` for you.

-See [sample/cdn](https://winter-cardinal.github.io/winter-cardinal-ui/sample/white/other/cdn.html) for complete example.
+See [sample/cdn](https://winter-cardinal.github.io/winter-cardinal-ui/sample/white/other/cdn.html) for a complete example.

 ### Tree shaking